GSA-TTS/FAC/terraform/sandbox/README.md

 ```

 Navigate to `terraform/shared/modules/sandbox-proxy`, and run the following two commands.
+You'll be prompted for values; hit enter to leave them blank.
+When you are done, you should have `proxy.zip` in your current folder.

 ```bash
 terraform init
 ```

-This will issue a warning.
-Then run:

 ```bash
 terraform plan
 ```

-You'll be prompted for values; hit enter to leave them blank.
-When you are done, you should have `proxy.zip` in your current folder.
+We do not care about actually making changes with terraform, only generating a `proxy.zip` for the modules to reference.

 # First Deployment
 Due to the incorporation of partial s3 configuration, the `terraform.tfstate` will be stored in the s3 bucket.
 Due to this, when you run `./init.sh` and `./plan.sh` for the first time, you may not find a "clean" environment.
 You can, should you choose, run `terraform/sandbox/helper_scripts/destroy.sh` after running `terraform/sandbox/helper_scripts/init.sh`.
 This script will clean out both the `fac-private-s3` and `fac-public-s3` buckets, and then tear down the environment completely.
 It is completely safe to do this should you choose, and want to work in an immutable environment where you are certain every resource has been created from scratch.
 The catch to this, is a longer deployment time, as well as loss of data.
 This module was designed to have zero data at any given time, and should not be considered safe for storage regarding submissions, database entries, pdfs, excels, or staticfiles in `fac-private-s3`, `fac-public-s3`, `fac-db` or `fac-snapshot-db`.
 If you want to have reusable data, it is highly encouraged to have a repeatable way to load data into the database.